 - Maintain consistency: Ensure your branding, messaging, and positioning remain consistent across all advertising channels.

-As you develop your local advertising strategy, keep an eye on these emerging trends that are likely to shape the future of local marketing:
+As you build your local advertising strategy, watch these trends that are likely to shape local marketing:

 - Hyperlocal targeting: Increasingly precise geographic targeting capabilities